skip to Main Content

 Hyperbaric Oxygen Therapy

-Patients receiving hyperbaric oxygen therapy enter a 2-person clear acrylic chamber where they breathe 100% oxygen delivered to the chamber under increased atmospheric pressure.
-During the treatments, which typically last 1 to 2 hours, patients relax, watch television, or sleep while they are carefully monitored by highly trained technicians with whom they can communicate easily through an intercom system.
-Hyperbaric oxygen treatments are safe and painless, although approximately 5% of patients (typically those who report ear pain with flying) may experience mild ear discomfort.
+Individuals receiving hyperbaric oxygen therapy enter a 2-person clear acrylic chamber where they breathe enhanced oxygen delivered to the chamber under increased atmospheric pressure.
+During their sessions, which typically last 1 to 2 hours, individuals relax, watch television, or sleep while they are carefully monitored by highly trained technicians with whom they can communicate easily through an intercom system.
+Hyperbaric oxygen sessions are safe and painless, although approximately 5% of individuals (typically those who report ear pain with flying) may experience mild ear discomfort.

 Back To Top